xbmc/xbmc/docs/CODE_GUIDELINES.md

 Conventions can be bent or broken in the interest of making code more readable and maintainable.
 However, if you submit a patch that contains excessive style conflicts, you may be asked to improve your code before your pull request is reviewed.

 In the repository root directory, there is a `.clang-format` file that implements the rules as specified here.
 You are encouraged to run `clang-format` on any newly created files.
 It is currently not recommended to do so on preexisting files because all the formatting changes will clutter your commits and pull request.
+Note that the version of `clang-format` needs to be at least verson 9.0.

 **[back to top](#table-of-contents)**